+NOTE: This MU contributor is cancelled out if the relative calibration approach is used as described in section 8.9.1.

 A5-10 Positioning and pointing misalignment between the reference antenna and the receiving antenna

 This contribution originates from reference antenna alignment and pointing error.
 In this measurement if the maximum gain directions of the reference antenna and the receiving antenna are aligned to each other, this contribution can be considered negligible and therefore set to zero.